 After a situation occurred requiring evacuation at a Chagrin Falls school, Assistant Principal, Amanda Rassi, knew that they were”ill-prepared to handle an entire campus evacuation,” and they needed to create a plan that encompassed what to do before, during, and after an evacuation.
-Her district then worked to create a Reunification Planning Guide for School Administrators to follow in evacuation situations.
+Her district then worked to create a Family Reunification Planning Guide for School Administrators to follow in evacuation situations.

 Communication is Critical